pvand/Motorstate_detection_and_metrics/README.md

 This flowchart shows the general pipeline:

 1. **Motorstate Detection**: Identifies squats, straight walking, transfers, and turning events from motion capture data.
-2. **Metric Computation**: Once motor states are detected, the algorithms compute metrics such as step length, cadence, gait speed, squat depth, transfer bounds, and turn characteristics.
+2. **Metric Computation**: Once motor states are detected, the algorithms compute mobility metrics within that motorstate.

 ---